Learn how we are “flipping the Internet” using the @platform.

 - An easy way to create new peer-to-peer, end-to-end encrypted apps

-- A way to create new experiences for customers because the protocol is polymorphic
+- An easy way to create new experiences for customers because the protocol is polymorphic